Kotlin/kotlinx.coroutines/README.md

   * `future { ... }` coroutine builder that returns `CompletableFuture` and works in `CommonPool` context by default.
   * `.await()` suspending function for `CompletableFuture`.

-* `kotlinx-coroutines-nio` module with extensions for asynchronous IO on JDK7+ (does not support cancellation yet).
+* `kotlinx-coroutines-nio` module with extensions for asynchronous IO on JDK7+.

 * `kotlinx-coroutines-swing` module with `Swing` context for Swing UI applications.